glbala87/ELLA_tool/docs/datamodel.md

 In the step-wise process of interpreting variants and analyses, each step/round is saved in either **AlleleInterpretation** or **AnalysisInterpetation**.
 They are very similiar with InterpretationMixin as the common basis, see [Mixins](http://docs.sqlalchemy.org/en/latest/orm/extensions/declarative/mixins.html)

 Each round (created when starting, setting to review or finalizing) captures the work of the user (comments, ACMG codes, references assessed etc) and UI-specific properties.
  We can refere to this data as **state** (interpretation and ui state?).
  The info is persisted as a json field called 'state'.
 Each time the users clicks 'Save' the state field is updated, and the previous state is appended to the list 'state_history' (json).

 For each round (clicking Reopen/Review) a new Interpreation is created with the state (and some other fields) copied from the previous Interpretation.

-See diagram:
+See diagram (S=state, [..] list of previous states):

-     InterpretationState: S [] --save--> S' [S] --save--> S'' [S' S] etc
+     AnalysisInterpretation: S [] --save--> S' [S] --save--> S'' [S' S] etc
            |
 	     Review
 	       |
 	      \/
-     InterpretationState':  S'' [] --save--> S''' [S''] --save--> S'''' [S''' S''] etc
+     AnalysisInterpretationState':  S'' [] --save--> S''' [S''] --save--> S'''' [S''' S''] etc

 <div style="text-align:center"><img style="zoom: 50%;" src="img/datamodel-workflow.png"></div>